 BACKGROUND

-Tuberculosis (TB) has a rare extrapulmonary manifestation known as esophageal tuberculosis, accounting for 0.2% of the total TB patients.
-Esophageal TB typically presents with dysphagia, with retrosternal pain or odynophagia, but generalized symptoms such as low-grade fever, decreased appetite and weight loss are also observed.
+Tuberculosis (TB) has a rare extrapulmonary manifestation known as esophageal tuberculosis, accounting for 0.2% of total TB patients.
+Esophageal TB typically presents with dysphagia, with retrosternal pain or odynophagia, but generalized symptoms such as low-grade fever, decreased appetite, and weight loss are also observed.
 Esophageal carcinoma and Crohn’s disease of the esophagus are important differential diagnoses with similar presentation.

 CASE SUMMARY

-We present a case of 25 years old male who presented with esophageal TB mimicking an esophageal carcinoma.
-Lab work-up, Mantoux test and chest X-ray were normal.
+We present a case of a 25-year-old male, who presented with esophageal TB mimicking an esophageal carcinoma.
+Lab work-up, Mantoux test, and chest X-ray were normal.
 Barium-swallow examination showed moderate dilatation of distal esophagus with a nodular and irregular mucosa.
 Computed tomography showed significant thickening of thoracic and distal esophagus with infiltration into the lesser omentum and large, centrally necrotic lymph nodes on gastro-hepatic ligament suggestive of a possible malignancy.
 Esophagoscopy was performed and a biopsy of mural thickening was performed and sent for histopathological examination.
 The histopathology report and TB-polymerase chain reaction confirmed the diagnosis of esophageal TB.
-The patient was started on anti-tuberculous therapy (ATT) and complete resolution of symptoms and disease was achieved in six months.
+The patient was started on anti-tuberculous therapy (ATT), and complete resolution of symptoms and disease was achieved in 6 mo.

 CONCLUSION

 Esophageal TB is an extremely rare, yet important differential diagnosis in a patient presenting with dysphagia.
 Esophageal TB can mimic esophageal carcinoma on computed tomography scan.
-Patient responds well to a complete course of ATT.
+The patient responded well to a complete course of ATT.

 Key words: Case report; Esophageal tuberculosis; Esophageal carcinoma; Computed tomography